-Learn how to make my family's version of Puerto Rican Sofrito and use it as an easy and flavorful base for stews, rice dishes, and more!
-It comes together with a few easy ingredients in less than 10 minutes.
+Learn how to make my family’s version of Puerto Rican Sofrito, also known as Recaito, and use it as an easy and flavorful base for stews, rice dishes, and more!
+This traditional recipe comes together with a few easy ingredients in less than 10 minutes.

-It's commonly used as a base to build flavor in recipes that are staples in Puerto Rican culture like this Arroz con Pollo and Picadillo.
+Recaito is a traditional staple in Puerto Rican cuisine, commonly used as a base to build flavor in recipes like this Arroz con Pollo and Picadillo.

 Ingredients